A Picture worth 4.000 Euros

 Home is where my father is

-It is the caption in which the photographer expresses his feelings, his hopes and his thoughts about his own experiences of migration: His words reveal that behind this tranquility and lightness of the afternoon nap lies much adversity and pain .
-The adversity and pain a migrant family has endured to seek a haven in Iran, hoping to finally find peace, but yet after a generation has passed they are not considered and treated like citizens.
+It is the caption in which the photographer expresses his feelings, his hopes and his thoughts about his own experiences of migration: His words reveal, that behind this tranquility and lightness of the afternoon nap lies much adversity and pain .
+The adversity and pain a migrant family have endured to seek a haven in Iran, hoping to finally find peace, but yet after a generation has passed they are not considered and treated like citizens.
 The adversity and pain from which Mostafa takes refuge in his father, a figure that to him signifies a home in which he feels safe and secure from the perils that after about thirty years of living in Iran still exist and affect their lives.

 Malihé Bayat Tork